 Lightning every night when there was no rain.
 It was not the rainy season and very out of character for the season.
-Kundalini is described as a crack of thunder when it connects.
+Kundalini is, sometimes, described as a crack of thunder when it connects within us.
 It is electricity.
 And the city that has housed this old teaching was electric for weeks.
-It was wild...even my teachers said it.
+It was wild...even my teachers noted this again and again.

 Anyhow, I will try to write about that another time…for right now, I am focused on the Aries new moon that occurred ten days after the earth’s population contracted COVID-19.
 A virus of the mind.

 The new moon, I cannot remember exactly.
 As in, I don't remember exactly what I felt like my intention was.
 I remember standing beside a particular tree that night and determining that I was open to whatever was to come.

 It felt like the start.
 But I didn't really know of what.

 It was around this point that I began to launch Ascend.

 Much of the work had been done throughout the previous year.
 Slowly I had built the website between contracts and jobs that actually were paying me.
 Slowly, I mapped out the programs and retreat schedules.
 Client-support packages were pieced together.
 Redrafted.
 Edited.
 Polished.